Parts of a Car

 Emblems – Insignias on the vehicle which denote any manner of make, model, special features, etc.

-Emergency brake shoes – Similar to regular brake shoes, these press outward against the inside of the brake rotor, but only when the emergency brake in engaged.
+Emergency brake shoes – Similar to regular brake shoes, these press outward against the inside of the brake rotor, but only when the emergency brake is engaged.

 Evaporator – Part of the cooling system, this part receives A/C refrigerant and through warm interior air passing over the fins, evaporating and changing the refrigerant from a liquid to a vapor.

-Exhaust gasket – Found withing the exhaust system, these gaskets seal areas where metal contacts metal and prevents leaks and excess noise.
+Exhaust gasket – Found within the exhaust system, these gaskets seal areas where metal contacts metal and prevents leaks and excess noise.